-Citywide is Proud to Service Hyde Park
+Citywide Provides HVAC Services to the Hyde Park Community

 A Little History About Hyde Park

 Community Area 41, 6 miles SE of the Loop.
 The development of the Hyde Park community began in 1853 when Paul Cornell, a New York lawyer, purchased 300 acres of property from 51st to 55th Streets.
 Always a shrewd investor, Cornell deeded 60 acres to theIllinois Central Railroad in exchange for a train station and the promise of daily trips to the heart of Chicago's commercial core.
 The community continued to prosper over the next 30 years, as residential construction expanded and the transportation network grew dense.
 By the late 1880s, transportation options in the area included the Cottage Grove cable car and dozens of trains leaving from the South Park station at 57th Street to the Loop.

 Despite such improvements, the transformation of the built environment of Hyde Park remained modest until two major events of the early 1890s.
 The first was the creation of the University of Chicago and the second was the World's Columbian Exposition of 1893.
 The University of Chicago emerged from the philanthropy of John D. Rockefeller, who was interested in launching an institution of higher learning in the Midwest, particularly one to serve the educational needs of the American Baptist community in Chicago.
 The university also benefited from the good will of Marshall Field, who donated a significant amount of land for the new campus.
 The Columbian Exposition stimulated the construction of hundreds of residential and commercial buildings in Hyde Park and Woodlawn and the development of the South Side Elevated line, which reached southwards from the Loop to 39th Street by 1892 and finally reached the exposition in Jackson Park in the middle of 1893.